Are you well versed with Self Assessment documentation your Accountant needs from you?

 Don’t wait for the deadline to arrive:

-Yes, 31st January may be the deadline for your self assessment but you are not the only client your accountant handles.
+Yes, 31st January may be the deadline for your self-assessment but you are not the only client your accountant handles.
 It will be a huge favor to your accountant if you submit your tax returns, relevant information as early as possible.
-The advantage is that may be you have missed one or two document and your accountant can ask for that before the deadline and save your penalty.
+The advantage is that maybe you have missed one or two documents and your accountant can ask for that before the deadline and save your penalty.

 Any financial gain created on Investment should even be filed in Self Assessment.
 Check the list here: